-The power supply switch must be in the off position when inserting it in the chassis.
+The power supply switch must be in the off position (switched to the O symbol) when inserting it in the chassis.
 Damage to the switch could result if a live power supply is installed.

-- 1. Ensure that the new power supply and fan assembly has the same part number and airflow label as the power supply and fan assembly being replaced, then install the new power supply and fan assembly in the chassis: - a.
-Orient the new power supply and fan assembly with the captive screw on the right, as shown in the figure.
+- 1. Ensure that the new power supply and fan assembly has the same part number as the power supply and fan assembly being replaced - 2.
+Orient the new power supply and fan assembly with the captive screw on the right, as shown in Figure 14 on page 35.